maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 ### 4. Limitation Three: Continuous Case

 The theorems of this paper hold strictly for finite sets.
+The continuous case uses differential entropy approximations.

 ### 5. Limitation Four: Computation of the Rate-Distortion Function

 The rate-distortion function R(D) generally has no analytic form.

-### 6. Limitation Five: Estimation Error of D_f
+### 6. Limitation Five: Convergence Speed

+The scaling law D_f → α is an asymptotic result.
+At finite σ, D_f is systematically higher than α.
+Convergence condition in Section 6.4.

-### 7. Limitation Six: Choice of Distortion Measure
+### 7. Limitation Six: Discrete and Continuous Scaling Laws Cannot Be Unified

+See Section 6.5.

-### 8. Limitation Seven: Search for Optimal Macroscopic Descriptions
+### 8. Limitation Seven: Sampling Insufficiency in the Ising Simulation

-### 9. Limitation Eight: Premise of Data-Volume Independence

-### 10. Limitation Nine: Relation to Causal Inference

-### 11. Limitation Ten: Sensitivity of D_f to the Definition of Ω

-**In economics, D_f is highly sensitive to the definition of Ω. Therefore, the practical value of D_f in economics is limited.**
+See Section 7.5.

-### 12. Limitation Eleven: D_f Is a Conceptual Tool, Not an Operational Tool
+### 9. Limitation Eight: D_f Is a Conceptual Tool, Not an Operational Tool

-**This paper does not promise that D_f can be conveniently used for policy evaluation.** It only states that D_f is a conceptual tool that reveals the structural source of unidentifiability.
+**This paper does not promise that D_f can be conveniently used for policy evaluation.**

 ---